-If you belong to a group or individual health benefits plan, you may have coverage for prescription drugs, but you may not be covered for the full cost — and with the high price of some of today’s wonder drugs, your share of the bill can add up.
+If you belong to a group or individual health benefits plan, you may have coverage for prescription drugs.
+But you may not be covered for the full cost.
+And with the high price of some of today’s wonder drugs, your share of the bill can add up.

-1. Get to know your pharmacy options
+1. Know your pharmacy options

 2. Buy generic drugs